 A group of parishes from Melbourne and beyond are sponsoring this website to:

 facilitate discussions between parishes in Australia on the key issues facing the Church, and

 articulate and promote via a consultative process a shared view across parishes, to the extent to which such a shared view exists.

+This list is not meant as restrictive, and contributions on other important matters are welcome.
 For information about the submission process and other guidelines see How to contribute.
 We seek contributions from all points of view.
-For any issues arising, please contact us, or email us on this address

 To get the discussion going, we have focused on one aspect of our take on the working document (Instrumentum Laboris, available here) for the Plenary Council.
 The discussion opener and means of commenting are to be found on the Forum page here.
 This draws upon the six Writing Group reports (available here).
 As we approach the Council, it is vital that the evolving views of the faithful in the parishes, arising from their ongoing discernment, be fed into this process.
 Expression of these views is actively welcomed by the Plenary Council Secretariat.